 MSW students must complete a total of two separate fieldwork experiences.
-First level students must complete 480 hours in an internship.
-This internship is typically 16 hours per week, on Tuesdays and Thursdays, and is completed while taking 500-level foundational courses.
-Second level students must complete 720 hours in a internship.
+First level students must complete 400 hours in an internship.
+This internship is typically on Tuesdays and Thursdays, and is completed while taking 500-level foundational courses.
+Second level students must complete 600 hours in an internship.
 This internship is typically Mondays, Wednesdays and Fridays, and is completed while taking 600-level advanced courses.
 In some instances, students can elect to do a summer block internship for one of their fieldwork experiences.
 The summer block internship is an intensive summer immersion in which students work full-time (30-40 hours a week).

 Students should make a note of:

 - The School of Social Work maintains an affiliation with many agencies, organizations and human services programs within Chicago and the larger metropolitan area.
 Students have the opportunity to work with clients representing a wide range of socioeconomic, racial and cultural backgrounds.

 - Student internships must be jointly approved by the School of Social Work and the field agency.